 Every time you research a keyword, a credit will be deducted, and we’ll discuss more on how the credits are deducted as we start to research keywords with AI.

-If you’re running short of credits, you can upgrade to get more credits from the pricing section here.
+If you’re running short of credits, you can purchase additional Content AI credits separately from the pricing section here.

 Business and Agency users will also get the option to allocate Content AI credits for their clients (which we’d cover next).

 If you’ve made changes to the Content AI settings, then don’t forget to hit the Save Changes button, else your changes will not reflect.